 - Antagonistic Offspring: Jai despises his dad's involvement with the oil business. another character turns out to be MUCH more antagonistic towards his parents

-- Bitch in Sheep's Clothing / Manipulative Bitch: one of the three supporting female characters is this.
+- Bitch in Sheep's Clothing: one of the three supporting female characters is this.

-- Cain and Abel / The Resenter: the ultimate motivation for the crime.
+- Cain and Abel: Combined with The Resenter, the ultimate motivation for the crime.

 - Died in Your Arms Tonight: one character's fate.

-- Evil Twin / Long-Lost Relative: the real mastermind behind Jai's father's death.
+- Evil Twin: the real mastermind behind Jai's father's death.

 - Faking the Dead: one interpretation of what happens the last time Jai uses his powers.